libvips/libvips/_posts/2024-10-10-What's-new-in-8.16.md

   `passes` parameter to set number of passes to achieve desired target size, plus a `smart_deblock` option for better edge rendering.

+* `heifsave` has a new `auto_tiles` option.
+This can make AVIF encode much faster, at the expense of slightly larger filesize.

 * `tiffload` supports old-style JPEG compression.

 * `tiffsave` now lets you change the deflate compression level.